Kazerun: Tenth century AD

 In 933 AD, Imad al-Dawla, the founder of the Buyid dynasty, sent his brother Rukn al-Dawla to this region to capture Kazerun and Bishapur.
-Rukn al-Dawla defeated Yaqut, the governor of Kazerun, and captured this region.
+Rukn al-Dawla defeated Yaqut, the governor of Kazerun, and captured the region.
 Buyid dynasty's rule in the 10th century AD was associated with religious tolerance.
-In the second half of the 10th century AD, the majority of the people of Kazerun remained in Zoroastrianism religion due to the payment of Jizya, and Kazerun was considered one of the largest Zoroastrian cities in Iran.
+In the second half of the 10th century AD, Kazerun was considered one of the largest Zoroastrian cities in Iran.